First Nations Sustainability

 Students will

-• Examine how First Nations practices support the sustainable use of environments and materials.
+• Learn how First Nations practices support the conservation of environments and materials.

-• Investigate native plants within the Garden through a discovery walk and learn how these are used by First Nations people.
+• Go on a discovery walk to find native plants and learn how they are used by First Nations people.

-• Identify how the properties of plant materials determine their selection for the purpose of manufacturing into tools and items that support the continuation of First Nations people and culture.
+• Discover how the different properties of plants determine their selection for making tools and items that support the continuation of First Nations people and culture.

 Key content